fynv/ScoreDraft/docs/intro_eng.md

 Most musical pieces need multiple track-buffers.
 The class ScoreDraft.Document is provided as an unified track-buffer manager, and it is more recommended than using **ScoreDraft.TrackBuffer** directly.

 As shown in the above example, using class Document is accompanied by some changes in the writing style of the Play Calls.
-When issuing a Play Call through the class Document, the target track-buffer is always implicated, so a parameter is not necessary anymore.
+When issuing a **Play Call** through the class Document, the target track-buffer is always implicated, so a parameter is not necessary anymore.
 At the same time, the instrument used for playing becomes a parameter.
 The format now looks like doc.play(seq,instrument) instead of instrument.play(buf,seq).

 This have a few benefits.
 First, it simplifies the creation of track-buffers, the document object can do that for you implicitly during Play Calls.
 Second, it largely simplifies the mixdown call.
 You don't need to enumerate all the track-buffer to be mixed when they are managed insides the document object.
 Third, visualization component can exploit polymorphism by replacing the Document class with an extended version.
-For example, the Meteor visualizer can be enabled with minimal effort by replacing "ScoreDraft.Document" with "ScoreDraft.MeteorDocument".
+For example, the Meteor visualizer can be enabled with minimal effort by replacing **ScoreDraft.Document** with **ScoreDraft.MeteorDocument**.

 The class Document also manages tempo and reference frequency parameters internally, so we don't pass them through the Play Calls anymore in this case.